ovaistariq/mha-helper/README.md

 1. Set read_only on the new master to avoid any data inconsistencies
 2. Execute the following steps on the original master with binlogging disabled so that these are not replicated to the new master:
-   a.
-Revoke ALL privileges from the users on original master so that no one can write
+   1. Revoke ALL privileges from the users on original master so that no one can write
-   b.
-Wait upto 5 seconds for all connected threads to disconnect and then terminate the ones that are still connected
+   2. Wait upto 5 seconds for all connected threads to disconnect and then terminate the ones that are still connected
-   c.
-Set read_only=1 on the original master
+   3. Set read_only=1 on the original master
-   d.
-Disconnect from the original master and restore binlogging
+   4. Disconnect from the original master and restore binlogging

 If any of the above steps fail, any changes made during pre-failover are rolledback.